gadael/gadael.com/source/en/legal/index.md

 Gadael.com does not claim ownership over any User Content submitted on or through the Service.
 Your User Content belongs to You.
 However, by uploading any User Content to the Service, You agree that Gadael.com may store and display (only to You, to the extent that You make such User Content private) Your User Content solely as necessary in connection with the Service.
 To the extent You choose to share any of Your User Content with other users of the Service, You agree to allow these users (i.e., only the users you specify) to view Your User Content and, to the extent applicable, collaborate with You and Your User Content.

 You understand that all User Content is the sole responsibility of the person from which such User Content originated.
-This means that You, and not Gadael.com, are entirely responsible for all User Content that You upload, post, transmit or otherwise make available via Your Account.
+This means that You and your users, and not Gadael.com, are entirely responsible for all User Content that You and your users upload, post, transmit or otherwise make available via Your Account and your application instance.
 Gadael.com does not control the User Content posted via the Service and, as such, does not guarantee the accuracy, integrity or quality of such User Content.

 You understand that by using the Service, You may be exposed to User Content that is offensive, indecent or objectionable.
 Under no circumstances will Gadael.com be liable in any way for any User Content, including, but not limited to, for any errors or omissions in any Content, or for any loss or damage of any kind incurred as a result of the use of any Content posted, transmitted or otherwise made available via the Service.
 You acknowledge that Gadael.com does not pre-screen User Content, but that Gadael.com and its designees shall have the right (but not the obligation) in their sole discretion to refuse, modify or move any Content that is available via the Service.
 Without limiting the foregoing, Gadael.com and its designees shall have the right to remove any User Content that violates the Agreement or is otherwise objectionable.
 You agree that You must evaluate, and bear all risks associated with, the use of any Content, including any reliance on the accuracy, completeness, or usefulness of such Content.
-In this regard, You acknowledge that You may not reasonably rely on any Content created by Gadael.com or submitted to Gadael.com.
 You acknowledge and agree that Gadael.com may preserve User Content and may also disclose User Content if required to do so by law or in the good faith belief that such preservation or disclosure is reasonably necessary to:

 (a) comply with legal process;